thunderclient/thunder-client-support/README.md

 #### Milestones

+- The extension was **ruined** on 2024-10-03 after our corperate greediness!
 - The extension was **launched** on March 31st, 2021
 - **500K** downloads on Dec 20th, 2021
 - **1 Million** downloads on July 13th, 2022